-This course is designed to provide students with a theoretically informed introduction to key issues in the contemporary international relations of East Asia.
+This module is designed to provide students with a theoretically informed introduction to key issues in the contemporary international relations of East Asia.
 East Asia is defined as the states of the Northeast Asia (in particular, China, Korea, Japan and Taiwan), and the two main external actors, the United States and Soviet Union/Russia who played a key role influencing the region’s international relations.
 East Asia presents fascinating case studies in the study of international relations by bringing together the world’s three largest economies (US, China, Japan), three of the UN Security Council’s permanent members (US, Russia, China) and two divided nations (China/Taiwan and the two Korea).
 The course comprises three parts.
 The first part (Introduction) provides an overview of the themes and intellectual approaches to the study of the international relations of the region.
 The second part (Ideas) examines how ideas and ideology shape international relations of East Asia.
 The third part (Norms) examines the region through the lens of norms.
 The fourth part (identity and regionalism) examines how identity has shaped various regional institutions taking the cases of ASEAN, SCO and BRI.
 As a result, the students will enhance knowledge of the region as a whole (to go beyond a single country focus) and learn to relate disciplinary and empirical knowledge.

 Please note: In order to take this module, you must also take 153400155 International Relations of East Asia in Term 1.

 On successful completion of this module a student will be able to: